 After all, there is an excessive number of videos on YouTube as-is, including many that are based on drones already.
 So, if you wanted to be successful in this area, you would probably need to create something pretty unusual or find a niche audience.
 Maybe drone shots of wild animals if you live near an area that offers that, or drone shots of beach sunsets if you live near the water.
 Put some chill vaporwave music in the background and I'd watch it!

-Nevertheless, ads aren’t the only way to earn money with YouTube.
+Nevertheless, ads aren’t the only way to earn money on YouTube.
 Some people get involved in affiliate marketing as well or they may use the video to drive traffic to their site.

 Actually Making Money With A Drone